Mitigating Watermark Forgery in Generative Models via Randomized Key Selection: Conceptual Approach

 \section{Conceptual Approach}

-Our multi-key watermarking algorithm presented in \Cref{alg:multi-key-watermarking} generates a set of $r$ watermarking keys $\mathcal{K}$ and the provider randomly selects a key that is used to generate the sample.
-During detection, the provider detects the presence of every key in the watermarked content by performing one statistical test per key.
-The provider computes a combined z-score as the gap between the highest and second-highest individual z-scores.
-A large positive gap indicates a genuine watermark (exactly one key strongly detected), while a small or negative gap suggests either no watermark or a forgery attempt (multiple keys detected).
+\Cref{alg:multi-key-watermarking} randomly samples a watermarking key from a set of keys $\mathcal{K}$ and uses it to generate watermarked content.
+During detection, the provider runs per-key tests and applies a common threshold $\tau$ chosen via the Šidák correction to control the family-wise error rate $\alpha_{\mathrm{fw}}$ across $r=|\mathcal{K}|$ keys.
+We declare \textbf{genuine} if \emph{exactly one} key is detected, \textbf{forgery} if two or more keys are detected, and \textbf{not ours} if no key is detected.
+We refer to \Cref{sec:theoretical_analysis} for more information on the calibration.

 The idea of \Cref{alg:multi-key-watermarking} is that an attacker who collects watermarked samples \citep{jovanovic2024watermarkstealing, gu2024on} to use for their forgery process cannot simply distill without learning the statistical signals from all watermarks, since each sample contains a different watermark which is unknown to the attacker.
-When an attacker fails to identify whether the samples were generated with different keys, they will learn a mixture of the watermarks in their attack.
-The combined z-score output by our detection algorithm quantifies the confidence that content is genuinely watermarked: high values indicate strong evidence for exactly one watermark (genuine), while low or negative values suggest either no watermark or multiple watermarks (forgery).
+An attacker that distills our watermark inadvertently 'poisons' their forgery attack with watermarks from different keys which the provider can detect.
+When attackers fail to identify whether the samples were generated with different keys, they will learn a mixture of the watermarks in their attack.
 In the next section, we theoretically analyze the forgery resistance that our method provides.

-In our experiments section, we (i) empirically validate the forgery-resistant property of our solution using multiple watermarking methods against known attacks and then (ii) instantiate adaptive attackers who additionally know for a subset of samples which watermarking key was used to generate them.
-Note that in practice, an attacker may not have access to that information but we evaluate such a strong attacker to test the security properties of our method.